LeviSchuck/levischuck.com/links.markdown

 + [InfluxDB](http://influxdb.org) Distributed time series, events, and metrics database in Go
 + [RocksDB](http://rocksdb.org) An embeddable persistant (with LevelDB) key-value store.
 Created by Facebook, released under the BSD license.
 + [Trousseau](https://github.com/oleiade/trousseau) Networked encrypted key-value database
++ [Deep DB White Paper](http://deep.is/knowledge/deepdb-white-paper/) How Deep DB uses append-only immutable data structures to provide a scalable database.

 # Server Technologies

 + [Docker](http://www.docker.io) "An open source project to pack, ship and run any application as a lightweight container"
 + [CoreOS](http://coreos.com) The container operating system/layer for Docker.
 Made in Go.
 + [dweet](http://dweet.io) A tweet-like event service for the internet of things.
++ [Algolia Search As A Service](http://www.algolia.com/features) A search-as-you-type service with fast response times.

 # Languages of Interest